maximeq/three-js-capsule-geometry/README.md

 ### Duplication detection

-This package performs duplication detection (useful for bundlers) by checking against the`THREE` global and assigning itself to it.
+This package performs duplication detection (useful for bundlers) by checking against the`THREE` global and assigning its exports to it.
 It `THREE` is not defined, no detection will occur.

 ### Dependencies ###